Alexander Hamilton: Early life and education

-Church of England clergyman Samuel Seabury published a series of pamphlets promoting the Loyalist cause in 1774, to which Hamilton responded anonymously with his first political writings, A Full Vindication of the Measures of Congress and The Farmer Refuted.
-Seabury essentially tried to provoke fear in the colonies, and his main objective was to stop the potential union among the colonies.
-Hamilton published two additional pieces attacking the Quebec Act, and may have also authored the fifteen anonymous installments of "The Monitor" for Holt's New York Journal.
-Hamilton was a supporter of the Revolutionary cause before war began, although he did not approve of mob reprisals against Loyalists.
-On May 10, 1775, Hamilton won credit for saving his college's president, Loyalist Myles Cooper, from an angry mob by speaking to the crowd long enough for Cooper to escape.

-Hamilton was forced to discontinue his studies before graduating when the college closed its doors during the British occupation of the city.
+Later in 1774, Church of England clergyman Samuel Seabury in New York published a series of pamphlets promoting the Loyalist cause, seeking to provoke fear in the Thirteen Colonies, which he hoped would discourage them from uniting against the British.
+Hamilton countered anonymously with his first published political writings, A Full Vindication of the Measures of Congress and The Farmer Refuted.
+He published two additional pieces attacking the Quebec Act, and may have also authored the 15 anonymous installments of "The Monitor" for Holt's New York Journal.
+Hamilton supported the revolutionary cause before the war began, but he disapproved of mob violence against the Loyalists.
+On May 10, 1775, he was credited with saving King College president Myles Cooper, a Loyalist, from an angry mob by speaking to the crowd long enough to allow Cooper to escape.
+Hamilton was forced to discontinue his studies before graduating when the college closed its doors during the British occupation of New York City and his subsequent military service.